ashutoshsahoo/book-service/README.md

 Sample project to use spring boot with

-- Spring security with JWT
+- Spring security and JWT
 - Spring data jpa
 - flyway
 - postgresql